 I grew up near Santa Barbara, CA, and am the youngest of four sisters and one brother.
 Two of my sisters were nuns; they quit and now lead regular lives.
 My brother was a priest, but also quit and marched to his own beat, following the Maharishi Mahesh Yogi around the world, essentially as a monk.
 I majored in English in San Jose, CA. Jim and I met my junior year at a Stanford party given by one of his grad students, whose girlfriend, also my friend, set us up.
 It seems to have worked.
 I did graduate work in classics, ancient Greek and Latin (and a few other languages) at Stanford and UC Santa Cruz.
 I have an M.S. in comparative literature, and an "Ab.D," All but Dissertation, meaning if I write my dissertation I will have a Ph.D.
 My research examines the attitudes toward family planning in antiquity, as expressed in the literature.
 My thesis is that in antiquity decisions regarding contraception, abortion, and exposure/infanticide were considered in a pragmatic, rather than a moral, context.
 The focus is on Plato's Republic and Laws, Cicero's Pro Cluentio, and Ovid's Amores 2.13 and 2.14.

 I taught various classes at U.C.
 Santa Cruz: Introduction to Shakespeare, Latin I & II, Tragedy in Greek Stage/Modern Film, Introduction to Classical Myth and Legend, and Dickens novels.
-In Houston, I taught American literature at Duchesne Academy High School, and still occasionally substitute there.
-I've done volunteer tutoring in HISD middle school.
-I belong to two Greek and three Latin on-line study groups, so I spend a lot of time at my desk with multiple dictionaries trying to get my homework done in time to submit it.
+In Houston, I taught American literature at Duchesne Academy High School and I've done volunteer tutoring in HISD middle school.
+I usually belong to several Greek and Latin on-line study groups, so I spend a lot of time at my desk with multiple dictionaries trying to get my homework done in time to submit it.
 It's like I never left school.
 If you want some advice on a paper, contact me.
 Unfortunately, I have a progressive muscle disorder (similar to muscular dystrophy) that makes it hard for me to visit Martel and the campus as much as I would like.